 We need to think about working the deep core, and the all-around core.
 Sit-ups are basically for your rectus abdominis, and don’t benefit (and can even harm) the other muscles.

-One simple thing to do as often as possible is walk.
+One simple thing to do as often as possible is spending time walking vigorously (I know, that can be hard for runners).
 As I mentioned here, walking somewhat quickly with your arms swinging is great for your core.
-And good for the rest of you too!

 Planks are great, and have so many variations.
 They can be done on your toes or your knees, as long as you are making a straight line from whichever is touching the ground up to you head.
 Variations are on your hands, on your elbows, one side at a time, and various moves while in plank position.